eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 ##	Information About The Workspace

-Information about the workspace, including a list of defined variables
+For information about the workspace, including a list of defined variables
-	and their properties, ...
+	and their properties, see
 	\cite[\S7.3, pp. 127]{Eaton2016a}